NEUBIAS/training-resources/_includes/script_functions/open_inspect_image_activity2.md

-<h4 id="binary_8bit"><a href="#binary_8bit">Refactor code to make a function</a></h4>
+<h4 id="open_image"><a href="#open_image">Open an image using a function</a></h4>

-This activity shows a script that has following steps.
+Implement the following steps:
-  - Opening an image
+  - Open an image from a path
-  - Check data type of image
+  - Check the data type of the image
-  - Calculate minimum/maximum pixel value
+  - Calculate the minimum/maximum pixel values
   - Display the image

-And to convert these steps that they are contained in a function called from within a script
+And then wrap these steps into a function that can be called for multiple images (i.e., image paths).